GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### My rule of thumb is 1/3 of the schedule for design, 1/6 for coding, 1/4 for component testing, and 1/4 for system testing.
+> ### It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.
 >
-> ~ *Fred Brooks*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts